IanRicardoss/IanRicardoss/README.md

 </h3>

 <h2 align="center">
-I'm a Industrial Automation programmer and Full-Stack Web Developer learner 💻
+I'm a Industrial Automation Programmer and Full-Stack Web Developer learner 💻
 </h2>

 I love the process of developing and automating processes.
 I love the challenge of finding caches and spending time to meet new people.